spikeheap/spikeheap.github.io/app/_drafts/the-happy-path-to-continuous-delivery.md

 ---

 __TL;DR__ it doesn't exist.
-For most teams the move to CD requires a buy-in from technical and non-technical stateholders, and (generally) a significant amount of up-front work on infrastructure, the existing codebase, and company culture.
+For most teams the move to CD requires a buy-in from technical and non-technical stakeholders, and (generally) a significant amount of up-front work on infrastructure, the existing codebase, and company culture.

 <!-- more -->